-The authorized number of directors is presently seven.
-Michael Targoff resigned from the Board on February 24, 2012, resulting in a vacancy on the Board.
-The Board has not nominated an individual to fill the vacancy at this time.
-In accordance with our certificate of incorporation, we divide our Board of Directors into three classes, with each class consisting, as nearly as may be possible, of one-third of the total number of directors.
+The authorized number of directors is presently eight.
+In accordance with our certificate of incorporation, we divide our Board of Directors into three classes, with Class I and Class II consisting of three members, and Class III consisting of two members.
 We elect one class of directors to serve a three-year term at each annual meeting of stockholders.
-At this year's annual meeting of stockholders, we will elect two Class I Directors to hold office until the 2015 annual meeting.
+At this year's annual meeting of stockholders, we will elect three Class I Directors to hold office until the 2018 annual meeting.
+At next year's annual meeting of stockholders, we will elect three Class II directors to hold office until the 2019 annual meeting, and the following year, we will elect two Class III Directors to hold office until the 2020 annual meeting.
+Thereafter, elections will continue in a similar manner at subsequent annual meetings.
 Each elected director will continue to serve until his successor is duly elected or appointed.

-The Board of Directors unanimously nominated Robert Johnson and John Stenbit as Class I nominees for election to the Board.
-At the annual meeting, proxies cannot be voted for a greater number of individuals than the two nominees named in this proxy statement.
-Unless proxy cards are otherwise marked, the persons named as proxies will vote all proxies received "FOR" the election of Dr. Johnson and Mr. Stenbit.
+The Board of Directors unanimously nominated Frank J. Biondi, Jr., Robert Johnson and John Stenbit as Class I nominees for election to the Board.
+Unless proxy cards are otherwise marked, the persons named as proxies will vote all proxies received "FOR" the election of Mr. Biondi, Mr. Johnson and Mr. Stenbit.
 If any director nominee is unable or unwilling to serve as a nominee at the time of the annual meeting, the persons named as proxies may vote either (1) for a substitute nominee designated by the present Board to fill the vacancy or (2) for the balance of the nominees, leaving a vacancy.
 Alternatively, the Board may reduce the size of the Board.
 The Board has no reason to believe that any of the nominees will be unable or unwilling to serve if elected as a director.